My Oasis

-"My Oasis" is a song by British singer Sam Smith featuring vocals by Nigerian singer Burna Boy.
+"My Oasis" is a song by the English singer Sam Smith featuring vocals by the Nigerian singer Burna Boy.
 It was released through Capitol Records on 30 July 2020 as the lead single from Smith's third studio album Love Goes (2020).
 The song was written by Jimmy Napes, Sam Smith and Burna Boy.
 Burna Boy's production includes elements of Afrobeats.

 Background

 The song received its official first play on BBC Radio 1's Annie Mac Show.
 Talking about the song, Sam Smith said, "This track has been a beautiful release of emotions for me during this time.
 I've been a fan of Burna Boy for years now and so happy to have a tune with him."